 Accelerating Reform Fund to further develop our plans for technology enabled care and share learning from the Essex experience with other authorities.
-We hope to see further support for the development of technology in health and care therapeutic interventions alongside physical activity to support and encourage adults living with learning needs and/or disabilities, as well as those living with long term health conditions, to build independence, skills, and confidence within their community.
-This unique service was developed from taking a whole system change approach across Public Health, Adult Social Care and Active Essex, with support and input from Alliances.
-This service will focus on delaying/reducing demand on Adult Social Care and community health services.
+We hope to see further support for the development of technology in health and care in the future.

+The Reconnect Service, which will be Essexplace-based prevention and early help service which uses -wide from April 1st, is a therapeutic interventions alongside physical activity to support and encourage adults living with learning needs and/or disabilities, as delaying/reducing demand on Adult Social Care and community health services.

+- well as those living with long term health conditions, to build - independence, skills, and confidence within their community.
+This unique service was developed from taking a whole system change - approach across Public Health, Adult Social Care and Active Essex, with support and input from Alliances.
+This service will focus on